 Easy installation: A PROTRXion battery, like the M-48V60-TRX, weighs a fraction as much as a lead-acid battery, requiring no special equipment to lift or drop into the battery housing.
 It’s light enough for one person to handle the battery change and features a retractable pull-handle to aid in handling.

-Scalable: When more power or capacity is needed for a wider range or longer run time, the battery management system can accommodate two or even three more PROTRXion batteries in series or parallel configuration.
+Scalable: When more capacity is needed for a wider range or longer run time, the battery management system can accommodate multiple PROTRXion batteries in parallel configuration.

 Intelligent insights: New technology and algorithms work intelligently with the charging system and can provide useful data to help users/operators understand the lifecycle of their battery.
 This is important whether you are managing a fleet of golf carts or own a vehicle for personal use.